Nursing R.N.-M.S.N. for the Registered Nurse

-- Two professional letters of recommendation supporting the applicant's potential success in the Master's program from graduate prepared nurses or faculty members who can address the applicant's potential or ability for functioning in the Family Nurse Practitioner, or Nurse Educator role (clinical skills, critical thinking, independent decision making, collaborative skills with other health professionals, and nursing leadership).
+- Two professional letters of recommendation supporting the applicant's potential for success in the Master's program from graduate prepared nurses or faculty members who can address the applicant's potential or ability for functioning in the Family Nurse Practitioner, or Nurse Educator role (clinical skills, critical thinking, independent decision making, collaborative skills with other health professionals, and nursing leadership).
 Applicants currently enrolled in a nursing program must submit at least one (1) recommendation from a faculty member in that program.

 - Resume or CV with your application that includes work experience, educational, leadership and professional organization activities, and scholarly activities including publications, presentations, research, honors and awards.

 - An essay of a maximum of 1000 words that addresses the following:

 - Discuss a person, incident, or experience in your life that impacted your decision to become an advanced practice nurse or nurse educator who will care for a diverse population of patients.